photography of seashore during sunset

 Washington, DC

 Our nation’s capital is an excellent spring break destination for families.
-There are many things to see in Washington, DC, including government buildings, historical monuments and memorials, and museums.
+There are many things to see in Washington, DC, including government buildings, historical monuments, and museums.
 Best of all, many of these are free.

-Depending on the timing of your visit, you can see beautiful cherry blossoms brighten the Tidal Basin and parts of the National Mall.
-Mom and dad may appreciate this more than the kids, but peak bloom is breathtaking.
-You will find something for everyone in Washington, DC.
+Depending on the timing of your visit, you may see beautiful cherry blossoms brighten the Tidal Basin and parts of the National Mall.

 New York City